EGCG Side Effects

 Some people may find that consuming EGCG can cause nausea or stomach upset.
 A study conducted in 1984 found that although tea stimulates the production of gastric acid, sometimes leading to stomach upset, its effects can be mitigated by the addition of milk and sugar to the beverage.

-EGCG Side Effects #3:
+EGCG Side Effect #3:

 Having Too Much